The Lady in Red (1979 film): Release

 The film was not a big success at the box office.
 Roger Corman re-released it in 1980 under the title Guns, Sin and Bathtub Gin, but it did not fare much better.

 On December 17, 2010, Shout!
 Factory released the title on DVD, packaged as a double feature with Crazy Mama as part of the Roger Corman Cult Classics collection.

 Reception

+Critical

 The Los Angeles Times liked the photography but thought "the film is corrupt and offensive because it sensationalises racism and sexism."
+LA Weekly wrote "the 30s are recreated better than I've seen in any film since Chinatown.
+The dialogue is America-talk, off-the-cuff, humorous, vague, appealing and tired with the fatigue of working for a living...
+The Lady in Red is the Breaking Away of crime adventures."

 The Observer called it "a feminist, sex, sadism and socialism picture".